 Senpai x Kouhai – Hierarchy

 This hierarchy is common in countries where the majority is Confucian, such as Japan and Korea.
-“Veterans have enormous social power with respect to “newbies”, who are the vast majority.
-Social norms are ideologically justified on this occasion.
+“Veterans have enormous social power over the “newbies,” who are the vast majority.
+Social norms are ideologically justified in this case.

-The Senpai have powerful social power over the Kouhai in Japan and Korea.
-Senpai have the right to discriminate against the Kouhai as a privilege, with the right to use a negative TAM expression and the right to request the expression of obedience.
+Senpai have powerful social power over Kouhai in Japan and Korea.
+Senpai have the right to discriminate against Kouhai as a privilege, with the right to use a negative expression TAM and the right to request the expression of obedience.

-In some cases, the “senior” is implicitly recognized within the group as having the right to order something from the “junior”.
-Some even take advantage of this power to make freshmen buy things, without any love or empathy.
+In some cases, the “senior” is implicitly recognized within the group as having the right to order something from the “junior.”
+Some even take advantage of this power to make freshmen buy things, without any hint of love and empathy.

-Senpai power varies depending on each club and school, in schools like “Nistai Women's Volleyball Club”, there are 300 items that lower class students must do.
-The fact is that freshmen have a lot more tasks than seniors.
+The power of Senpai varies depending on each club and school; in schools like “Nistai Women’s Volleyball Club,” there are 300 items that students from lower classes must do.
+The fact is that freshmen have many more tasks than veterans.

-Read too: Bukatsu - School clubs in Japan - Extracurricular activities
+Also read: Bukatsu – School Clubs in Japan – Extracurricular Activities

-While the purpose of this freshman and senior hierarchy is good, unfortunately it is not fulfilled with due respect by a good number of students.
-Usually in this case, fledglings tend to distance themselves from a certain Senpai.
+Although the goal of this freshman and veteran hierarchy is good, unfortunately, it is not respected by a good number of students.
+Generally, in this case, freshmen tend to distance themselves from a certain Senpai.

-Of course, there are cases where the fledgling may feel shadow-stricken, hold grudges, and in the future be forced to assume the position of “senpai” in social norms.
-Nobody is obliged to follow the hierarchy, but it is very likely that this will negatively affect the entire chain.
+Of course, there are cases where the freshman may feel hit by the shadow, harbor grudges, and in the future be forced to assume the position of “senpai” in social norms.
+No one is obliged to follow the hierarchy, but it is very likely that this negatively affects the whole chain.

-Those who criticize the system feel that it is arbitrary and unfair, that Senpai are often aggressive, and that the system results in students who are shy or afraid to stand out.
-For example, some Kōhai fear that if they surpass their Senpai in an activity, their Senpai will lose their readiness, some even force the Kouhai to apologize.
+Those who criticize the system think it is arbitrary and unfair, that Senpai tend to be aggressive, and that the system results in shy or fearful students who are afraid to stand out.
+For example, some Kōhai fear that if they surpass their Senpai in an activity, their Senpai will lose their prestige; some even force Kouhai to apologize.

-Some take advantage of the abuse of power (power hara) to make the fledglings a slave.
-Usually using offensive language, forcing the freshman or subordinate to carry their luggage, do their schoolwork and even use violence.
+Some take advantage of the abuse of power (power harassment) to make freshmen slaves.
+Generally using offensive language, forcing the freshman or subordinate to carry their luggage, do their schoolwork, and even using violence.

-For this reason, Japan preaches the positive side of this Senpai-Kouhai hierarchy.
-People are encouraged to see freshmen as “new friends” who help each other in many ways, and not regard them as inferiors or tools to use.
+For this reason, Japan promotes the positive side of this Senpai-Kouhai hierarchy.
+People are encouraged to see freshmen as “new friends” who help each other in various ways and not to consider them as inferior or tools for use.

-As mentioned, being a Senpai is a delicate and more complicated task than being a freshman Kouhai.
-Surely those who do not take this relationship seriously end up suffering serious consequences in the future of their life.
+As mentioned, being a Senpai is a delicate and more complicated task than being a Kouhai freshman.
+Surely those who do not take this relationship seriously end up suffering serious consequences in the future of their lives.

 History and Origin of Senpai and Kouhai